sous-chefs/zabbix-agent/README.md

 * Fix Add missing shabang for init file.
 (Thanks justinabrahms)
   * Fix FC045 foodcritic
   * new dependencies version on database and mysql cookbook
-* Add support for custom config file location to zabbix_agentd.init-rh.erb (Thanks charlesjohnson)
+* Add support for custom config file location to zabbix-agent.init-rh.erb (Thanks charlesjohnson)

 ### 0.0.40
   * Refactoring for passing foodcritic with help from dkarpenko